 Renal failure can be fatal if it is not treated quickly.
 If you see your mouse exhibiting any of the following symptoms of renal failure, please call your veterinarian: an increase in urination

 Can a Dead Mouse Still Give Birth?

 A dead mouse can still give birth in some cases.
 If the mother mouse dies soon after giving birth, her body will start to decompose but the baby mouse will still be able to survive and deliver its own baby mouse.

-How do you know when a mouse is in labor?
+How do you know when a mouse is in labour?

 There are a few key signs that your mouse may be unhealthy, and if you notice any of them, it’s important to take action.
 Here are four key signs to watch for:

 1) Your mouse is losing weight.
 If your mouse is not eating or appears to be losing weight rapidly, it may be in trouble.

 2) The mouse is displaying unusual behaviors.
 If your mouse is constantly climbing the walls, running around in circles, or making strange noises, it may be in need of medical attention.

 3) The mouse has lesions or scabs on its body.
 If you notice any lesions or scabs on your mouse’s body, it may be an indicator that the animal is diseased or injured.

 4) The mouse is refusing food or water.
 If your mouse consistently refuses food or water, it may be in need of veterinary care.